corourke/streaming-harness-docker/README.md

 # Streaming Test Harness, Docker Files

-The Dockerfile sets up a Centos OS with the Java8 JDK and Spark.
+The Dockerfile sets up a Centos OS with the Java8 JDK, Spark, and Kafka.

 The Spark download step is rather large, and will take 3-5 minutes to complete -- don't worry, the install is not hanging.